PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

 The ``entity`` should be the name of the VHDL entity that will be created to hold the logic.
 It is typically the lowercase version of the Block name.

+The ``type`` field will identify if the block is an SFP, FMC or DMA.
+These are special cases and need to be handled differently.
+This field is automatically set to soft for soft blocks or carrier for carrier blocks.

+The ``constraints`` is used to identify the location of any xdc constraints files, relative to the module's directory.

+The ``ip`` field holds the name of any ip blocks used in the module's vhdl code.

+``otherconst`` is used to locate a tcl script if the block needs any further configuration.

 If the ``extension`` field is present then the ``extensions`` directory in the module must exist and contain a python server extension file.